A Relative Inexact Proximal Gradient Method with an Explicit Linesearch: Numerical Experiments

-Considering that the IPG-ELS method integrates two effective strategies: (i) permitting the subproblem to be solved inexactly to meet a relative approximation criterion, and (ii) employing an explicit linesearch procedure that computes the proximal operator only once per iteration, our primary goal is to demonstrate that, in certain cases, the proposed method surpasses the proximal gradient method that employs only one of these strategies.
-Consequently, we compare the new algorithm with two alternative schemes: an exact version of the IPG-ELS method, denoted by PG-ELS, which corresponds to IPG-ELS with $\gamma_1 = \gamma_2 = 0$, $\theta = 0.5$, $\tau = 1$, and $\max\{\|V_{k}\|, \epsilon_k\} \leq 10^{-12}$, replacing the inexact criterion in \eqref{inex-relative-condition}; and an IPG method with a fixed Stepsize, corresponding to \cite[Algorithm~2]{Millan:2019} with $\alpha_{k} = 1/L$ and $\sigma = 0.9$, where $L$ is the Lipschitz constant of $f$.
-This algorithm is denoted by IPG-FixStep and is defined as
+Considering that the IPG-ELS method integrates two effective strategies: (i) permitting the subproblem to be solved inexactly to meet a relative approximation criterion, and (ii) employing an explicit linesearch procedure that computes the proximal operator only once per iteration, our primary goal is to demonstrate that, in certain cases, the proposed method surpasses the proximal gradient method that employs only one of these strategies. { Consequently, we compare the new algorithm with three alternative schemes: an exact version of the IPG-ELS method, denoted by PG-ELS, which corresponds to IPG-ELS with $\gamma_1 = \gamma_2 = 0$, $\theta = 0.5$, $\tau = 1$, and $\epsilon_k\ \leq 10^{-12}$, replacing the inexact criterion in \eqref{inex-relative-condition} with $v_k=0$; an IPG method with a fixed Stepsize, corresponding to \cite[Algorithm~2]{Millan:2019} with $\alpha_{k} = 1/L$, $\bar w_k= L(X_{k}-\tilde{X}_{k})- \nabla f(X_{k})$ and $\sigma^2 = 0.9$, where $L$ is the Lipschitz constant of $f$.
+This algorithm is denoted by IPG-FixStep and is defined as $ X_{k+1} = \tilde{X}_{k}, $ for all $k \geq 0,$ where $\tilde{X}_{k}$ satisfies